oliveirara/polymv/docs/README.md

 sudo ldconfig
 ```

-Verify the Installation.
+Verify the installation.
 Reset the shell and check the MPSolve version:

 ```bash
 mpsolve -v